woman in striped chair

 First off, I hate the word “rules” when it comes to decorating, so think of this more as guidelines.

 If it’s a little less or a little more, that’s totally fine!
-But shoot for around 75%, so that the art isn’t quite as wide as the headboard but isn’t dwarfed by it either.
+But I like to shoot for around 3/4 or 75%, so that the art isn’t quite as wide as the headboard but isn’t dwarfed by it either.
 See the visual below on how to size 3 pieces of art above a bed.

 2. Art should be hung around 8” above the bed frame.